awsdocs/aws-directory-service-admin-guide/doc_source/microsoftadtruststep1.md

 1. In the navigation pane, choose **Security Groups**\.

 1. Search for your AWS Managed Microsoft AD directory ID\.
-In the search results, select the item with the description **AWS created security group for d\-*xxxxxx***\.
+In the search results, select the item with the description **AWS created security group for d\-*xxxxxx* directory controllers**\.
 **Note**
 This security group was automatically created when you initially created your directory\.